q3769/conseq4j/README.md

   executor ([ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html))
   instance created by the API; that is to prevent unintended task cancellation across different sequence keys.
   Individual [Future](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Future.html) instance(s) returned
-  by the executor can still cancellable as usual.
-This may not be an issue for those workloads that are asynchronous and focused on overall throughput, but is something to be aware of.
+  by the executor is still cancellable.
+In general, hash collision may not be an issue for those workloads that are asynchronous and focused on overall throughput, but is something to be aware of.

 ## Full disclosure - Asynchronous Conundrum